The Winterthur Program in American Material Culture welcomes applicants.

-Admission is by fellowship only for full-time participation.
-All students admitted to the Program receive full tuition and a stipend during the two-year course of study, beginning July 1st of the first year and ending May 31 of the second year.
+Admission is by fellowship; all students admitted to the Program receive full tuition and a stipend during the two-year course of study, beginning July 1st of the first year and ending May 31 of the second year.
+Full-time participation over the course of two years is required.

 Students must apply to the Program through University of Delaware Graduate & Professional Education using the online application form available at: http://grad.udel.edu/apply/